botify-hq/developers-docs/api_docs/markdowns/api/integrations/google-sheets.md

 ## FAQ

 ### How to get my API token?
-You can get your API token in your user account page as explained [[there;authentication#get-your-api-token]].
+You can get your API token in your user account page as explained [[there;authentication]].

 ### How to get my projectSlug and analysisSlug?
 An easy way to get your projectSlug and analysisSlug is with the URL of your analysis report.